 Legal disclaimer: I am not a doctor and am prohibited from diagnosing any conditions either over the internet or in person.
 I can only offer suggestions and physically practice massage therapy.

-Book your appointment today:
+For Questions or to book your appointment today: